 To access the Datasets administration interface, click Admin from the Domino main menu to open the Admin home, then click Advanced > Datasets.

-The Datasets administration page shows important information about Datasets usage in your deployment.
-At the top of the interface is a display that shows:
+The Datasets administration page shows important information about Datasets and Snapshots usage in your deployment.
+There is a tab for Datasets and a tab for Snapshots.
+At the top of each you will find the following information:

-- total storage size used by all stored Snapshots
+- total storage size used by all stored Datasets/Snapshots

-- the size of all storage used by Snapshots marked for deletion
+- the size of all storage used by Datasets/Snapshots marked for deletion

 There are two important central configuration options administrators can use to limit the growth of storage consumption by Datasets.

-20This option controls the maximum number of active Snapshots that maybe stored in a Dataset.
+20This option controls the maximum number of active Snapshots for agiven Dataset.
 Snapshots marked for deletion are not activeand do not count against this limit.

-20This option controls the total number of Snapshots of any status thatmay be stored in a Dataset.
+20This option controls the total number of Snapshots of any statusfor a given Dataset.

-To avoid losing user data, Domino recommends following a two-step process for Snapshot deletion, where the user who owns the Dataset marks a Snapshot for deletion, and then an administrator takes action to delete the Snapshot if reasonable.
-Non-administrator users can never permanently delete Snapshots on their own.
+When a Dataset or a Snapshot is deleted, it will no longer be available for future executions.
+Executions that are in progress will also be affected if they attempt to read or write to the dataset that is deleted.
+To avoid disruptions, Domino recommends following a two-step process for Dataset and Snapshot deletion, where the user who owns the Dataset mark it for deletion, excluding it from any new executions that start.
+An administrator then takes the action to delete the Dataset or Snapshot, if appropriate.
+Non-administrator users can never permanently delete a Dataset or Snapshots on their own.

-From the Datasets administration UI, you’ll find a button you can click to Delete all marked snapshots, and you can also sort the table of Snapshots by status to find and examine all Snapshots that have been marked for deletion.
+From the Datasets administration UI, you will have the option to Delete all marked datasets or Delete all marked snapshots and perform bulk delete confirmations.
+Alternatively, you can sort the tables by status to easily find all Datasets ot Snapshots marked for deletion.